armgong/rjulia/README.md

 Install
 -------------

-1. Install julia v0.3x ; R version >=3.1.0.
+1. Install julia v0.3x or julia v0.4 and R version >=3.1.0.

-  **WARNING: due to julia api rapidly change between releases, each time you upgrade or downgrade julia, rjulia need to be recompiled and reinstalled.**

-  **WARNING: due to https://github.com/JuliaLang/julia/issues/10085, rjulia may crash when run certain (testparallel etc.) julia code on julia 0.35 or 0.3 head branch,but most demo run ok.**

-   **WARNING: due to julia 0.4-dev branch change C API and internal frequently and significantly , rjulia now only support 0.3 branch, rjulia support julia 0.4 will available in next few weeks.**

 2. add <juliainstalldir>/bin to your system PATH variable if needed.

+3. Choose rjulia branch and get source code

+  **rjulia now have two branchs,user need select which branch to use**

+    *   master branch support julia v0.3x.

+    *   0.4 branch support julia dev 0.4.

-3. "Compile" RJulia.
+4. "Compile" RJulia.

-4. If you want to be able to use R or Julia objects that contain NA values or factors or data frames, the Julia packages `DataArrays` and `DataFrames` must be installed.
+5. If you want to be able to use R or Julia objects that contain NA values or factors or data frames, the Julia packages `DataArrays` and `DataFrames` must be installed.

-5. Windows user please download built binary package from https://github.com/armgong/rjulia/releases  **(Caution: use master branch build first, nextgen branch build not stable)**
+6. Windows user please download built binary package from https://github.com/armgong/rjulia/releases

 Simple Run it
 -------------